Assessing Relational Quantum Mechanics: Assessment of Relational Quantum Mechanics

-The root of the problem, as Bell convincingly argued in \cite{Bel:90}, is that higher-level notions, such as measurements, should not appear as primitives in a theory that aims at being fundamental.
+One way to state the problem, as Bell argued in \cite{Bel:90}, is that higher-level notions, such as measurements, should not appear as primitives in a theory that aims at being fundamental.
 Therefore, to solve the problem, a physical theory must be fully formulated in mathematical terms.
 As a result, concepts such as measurement, measuring apparatus, observer or macroscopic should not be part of the fundamental language of the theory.
-However, this is not enough; in order to really solve the problem, one must also make sure that successful applications of the formalism do not require the introduction of information that is not already contained in the fundamental description of the theory for the situation under consideration.
+Along this, one must make sure that successful applications of the formalism do not require the introduction of information that is not already contained in the fundamental description of the theory for the situation under consideration.
 That is, one must make sure that, once a complete quantum description of a physical scenario is given---including a full description of the quantum state of the measuring apparatus and all the details of its interaction with the rest of the system---then, with that information alone, it is possible to make concrete predictions regarding what are the possible final outcomes of the experiment.

-To illustrate this problem within the standard framework, consider a free spin-$\frac{1}{2}$ particle to be measured by an apparatus containing a macroscopic pointer, whose center of mass $y$ has an initial state given by a narrow wavefunction $\varphi (y)$ centered at $y=0$.
-Assume, for simplicity, that the free Hamiltonians of the pointer and the spin are zero, and that the spin and the apparatus interact via

-with $\lambda$ a constant.
-Now, if the initial state of the spin is up along $x$, then the state of the complete system at time $t$ will be given by

-Therefore, if $\lambda t$ is big enough, one can infer the value of the spin along $z$ by looking at the position of the pointer.
-Note, however, that this final state can perfectly well be written as